 Equations 1-3 can be cast into a state-space representation where the common factors and the idiosyncratic components are the unobserved states.
 Equation 1 is known as the measurement equation and links the data to the unobserved states.
 Equations 2 and 3 are known as the transition equations.
 The outcomes of the model are illustrated in Section 6.
 We extensively test for the optimal specification in terms of forecast accuracy, described in Section 4.
-Bańbura and Modugno (2014), Bok et al. (2018) and Doz et al. (2012) establish the viability of this approach.
-They show that, if the factor structure is strong, maximum likelihood estimators are consistent when the sample size T and the crosssectional dimension n are large.
-The estimator is also robust to cross-sectional misspecification, time-series correlation of the idiosyncratic components, and non-Gaussianity.
-In practice, the estimates can be conveniently computed iteratively using the Kalman smoother and the Expectation Maximization (EM) algorithm.

-The results in Doz et al. (2012) also imply that estimating the AR(1) process in Equation 3 is not strictly necessary.
-However, the choice for an autoregressive process for the error terms can be justified on several grounds.
+The results from Doz et al. (2012) imply that modeling the AR(1) process in Equation 2 is not strictly necessary and that factors can be estimated consistently assuming a white noise process for the idiosyncratic component.
+However, the choice for an AR process in the idiosyncratic component can be justified on several grounds.
 First, most macroeconomic variables are serially correlated.
 Therefore, it would be inappropriate to assume uncorrelated errors here (Shapiro et al., 2002).
-In that case, imposing an assumption of no serial correlation is quite restrictive because it is only valid asymptotically.
-Secondly, the AR process can improve the forecasting performance of the model as it enables to forecast the idiosyncratic component (Bańbura and Modugno, 2014).
-Finally, it may lead to more efficient estimates of common factors in the case of missing values at the end of our sample (so called ragged edges).
+In that case, imposing an assumption of no serial correlation is quite restrictive as it is only valid asymptotically.
+Secondly, the AR structure enables to forecast the idiosyncratic component that can improve the overall forecasting performance of the model, which is an empirical result noted by Bańbura and Modugno (2014).
+Finally, it allows to lengthen the estimation sample in the case of ragged edges.
+This may lead to more efficient estimates of the common factors.